oatymart/browserslist-app-tao/README.md

 `npm run start`

-### Updating the browsers
+### Update

+There is a 2-step process to make the latest browsers available in the API:

+#### 1. Update browserslist db

+The following script installs the latest version of `caniuse-lite` in the package-lock.json.
+Without it, the API can receive outdated browsers.
+The resulting updated file should be committed.

+`npm run update-db`

+#### 2. Update the API file

-The following script regenerates the file `public/api.json` (by reading the configuration exported by the installed dependency `@oat-sa/browserslist-config-tao/index.js` and passing that string into `browserslist`):
+The following script regenerates the file `public/api.json` (by reading the configuration exported by the installed dependency `@oat-sa/browserslist-config-tao/index.js` and passing that string into `browserslist`).
+The resulting updated file should be committed.

 `npm run build-api`

-The resulting updated file should be committed.

-> In case the browsers list fails to update to the most recent one, it is sometimes required to remove `node_modules` and `package-lock.json` and freshly install the dependencies.

 ### Deployment